-But what kind of gift card should you get for Aunt Sally or cousin Mike?
-That's where Bankrate comes in.
-Using data we collected from Aug.
-27 to Sept.
-11, 2014, we looked at the terms and features of 62 different gift cards, including general purpose cards, store-branded retail cards, restaurant cards, airline cards and gas station cards.
+Using data we collected Sept.
+14-21, 2015, we looked at the terms and features of 60 different gift cards, including general purpose cards, store-branded retail cards, restaurant cards, airline cards and gas station cards.

 Using the chart below, you can compare these cards to find the one that suits your needs based on factors such as the amount you can load onto the card or whether it can be purchased on and downloaded to a smartphone.
 This way, everyone comes out a winner this season.

 Select card features:

 - Loss/theft protection

 - Purchase fees

 - Loading limits: In store: $25-$100.
 Online or by phone: $5-$100.